rohanrao619/Library_Management_Android_App/README.md

 # Library Management Android App

-This project is an Android application developed using Android Studio that can be used by users/admin to perform various Library related operations such as searching books, seeing books issued to the user, re-issuing books, adding/removing/updating book, collecting fines etc. The App uses Google Firebase Cloud Firestore as the back-end database for storing details of books and users.
-Cloud Messaging is used to send notifications to users if a return deadline is approaching/fine is increased and when a new book is added to Library by an admin.
+This project is an Android application developed using Android Studio that can be used by users/admin to perform various Library related operations such as searching books, seeing books issued to the user, re-issuing books, adding/removing/updating books, collecting fines, etc. The App uses Google Firebase Cloud Firestore as the back-end database for storing details of books and users.
+Cloud Messaging is used to send notifications to users if a return deadline is approaching/fine is increased and when a new book is added to the Library by an admin.
 Cloud Functions are used to monitor the database and update fines, trigger notifications.
 The App has a user-friendly and interactive interface.

 ## Features
 * Simple and minimal Layout Designs.
 * Interlinked Activities for different functions.
 * Text Views and Toasts for displaying info.
-* Interaction with the User by help of Edit Text Views, Buttons, Checkboxes, Alert Dialogs, Card Views etc.
+* Interaction with the User with the help of Edit Text Views, Buttons, Checkboxes, Alert Dialogs, Card Views, etc.
 * Updates using Push Notifications.
-* Realtime Synchronization with Online Database.
+* Real-time Synchronization with Online Database.
 * Auto Login on App launch if the user/admin is logged in.
-* Security Rules to protect database from malicious activities.
+* Security Rules to protect the database from malicious activities.

 ## Functionalities
 * Admin Account :